 I have found that the compassion is the antedote to shame.
 It’s necessary first to allow ourselves to ‘feel’ the feeling of shame, to feel self-empathy and then to alleviate it which we can do by being kind to ourselves.

-Brene Brown, author and shame researcher, writes about vulnerability and shame.
-In one of her youtube videos about shame she shares three things you can do to stop a shame spiral 1) talk to yourself like you talk to someone you love 2) reach out to someone you trust 3) tell your story.
+Brene Brown, author and shame researcher did a Ted Talk about the importance of listening to shame.
+And in one of her youtube videos she shares three things you can do to stop a shame spiral 1) talk to yourself like you talk to someone you love 2) reach out to someone you trust 3) tell your story.

 This week, during a workshop, I found myself sharing with the group my true feelings about an incident in my life.
 As I did, I felt a knot in my stomach.
 I felt bad and recognized it as shame and decided to reflect on it later.
 At the end of the day, I brought my awareness to the sensation and as I allowed space for the feeling it became stronger and stronger until it was a dense tightness in the pit of my stomach.
 As I set my intention to be kind to myself, I thought of many times when I had been unable to share my true feelings and times when I’d been shamed for expressing them.
 To stop me crying my Dad used to say things like ‘big girls don’t cry’ and ‘if you don’t stop crying, I’ll give you something to cry about’.